inframarauder/ordo-backend/README.md

 ## Steps to run locally

 Node.js (14+) and MongoDB(4.2+) must be installed.
+Nodemon must be installed globally.
+If not, run `npm install -g nodemon` .

 - clone the repository from `main` branch
 - run `npm install` at the root of the project directory